Water Polo

 Vouliagmeni Naval Club's A1 Women's Water Polo Team

-Renewed and youthful, the Women's Team of the Vouliagmeni Nautical Club claims the top of Greek and European water polo for another year!
+Renewed and young the Women's Team of the Vouliagmeni Nautical Club is ready to challenge for yet another year the top of Greek and European water polo!

 - Marina Kotsioni